Causes and Home Remedies for Dry Skin Around Eyes

 The same goes for the application of your eye make-up.
 Make sure that you use clean and sterilized brushes and make-up applicators.
 Always remove your makeup before going to sleep.

 Shift to a healthy lifestyle.
 Along with dietary changes (see above), avoid smoking and drinking alcohol as they can speed up the signs of aging including dryness of skin, wrinkling in the eye area, and the appearance of fine lines and crow's feet.

-Dry skin is typically not an emergency condition, but it can be chronic.
+Dry skin is typically not an emergency condition, but it can be chronic and permanent.
 Hence, you are better off starting your treatment with natural remedies.
 However, if your skin condition is severe and accompanied by other symptoms, then it is prudent to consult your physician for a medical solution.